diku-compSys/compSys-e2025/material/25_11_17__Avoiding_Deadlock/exercises.md

+### BONUS mid-assignment correction!
+An error has been pointed out to me in the handed out Python code!
+You can get a fixed version in 'peer_proper_salting.py' in both the 'first_peer' and 'second_peer' directories.
+The problem was that the old python peer was not correctly storing its own signature and salt in the 'network' variable, it was using its own local salt and signature which wouldn't match the eventual network-side hash in the rest of the network.
+It's been changed though so that it will put itself in the network, but won't know a salt and signature until it receives a response to its registration message.
+Once it gets the registration reply including the full network, it will use the signature and salt in that to update its own network entry.
+In the meantime, when asked for the network, it won't include partial entries (e.g. itself if it still is awaiting a reply to its registration)

+One other addition has been that if the peer receives a registration request before it's received a response to its own registration (or even before it's sent a request) we'll just assume that we're the first peer and generate a network salt and signature for ourselves.
+This is something of a hack, but it should mean that the functionality is as close to the handed out functionality you're used to, so is hopefully the least impactful edit possible.

+If I've done this correctly, you should be able to swap in the new peer with minimum fuss, but if not don't worry.
+Feel free to stick with the handed out peer.
+Be aware that it might break if you test repeatedly with more than 2 peers at the same time, and if you follow its functionality in your own C peer then you might lose something like 5% of your grade so not nothing, but not anything major.

+No adjustments or errors were in the protocol itself, and the tasks as outlined in the pdf are still the same.

 # Managing Large File Requests and File Management
 This exercise will continue our guidance through the A3 assignment.
 It presupposes that you have completed the subtasks described in the previous